-1. Academic culture as a culture of argument

-2. Active listening and note-taking skills

-3. Reading in an academic culture: the development of ideas

-4. Reading in an academic culture: the relative importance of ideas 5.
+1. Academic culture as a culture of argument 2.
+Active listening and note-taking skills 3.
+Reading in an academic culture: the development of ideas 4.
+Reading in an academic culture: the relative importance of ideas 5.
 Reading in an academic culture: identifying arguments 6.
 Writing in an academic culture: academic language skills and grammar 7.
 Writing in an academic culture: paraphrasing/summarising and synthesising skills 8.
 Writing in an academic culture: comparing and contrasting ideas across multiple texts 9.
 Writing in an academic culture: research and referencing 10.
-Speaking in an academic culture: pronunciation 11.
-Speaking in an academic culture: the structure of presenting ideas 12.
+Speaking in an academic culture: the structure of presenting ideas 11.
 Speaking in an academic culture: tutorial/presentation skills